iammayanksrivastava/delta_lake_loader/README.md

-# delta_lake_loader
+# Delta Lake Loader

-Utility to load data from Object Storage into Delta Lake Tables
+Utility to load data from Object Storage like S3 or Azure Data Lake Storage into Delta Lake Tables